-One of the most classic combinations of the power of using quant. & qual. together is exhibited through the focus group to PR survey.
+One of the most classic combinations of the power of using quantitative and qualitative methods together is exhibited through the focus group to PR survey.
 The two methods reflect different ways of researching, but when taken together, become more powerful than when standing alone.

 Researchers typically perform qualitative research first, which means you start with a focus group.
 Focus groups are wonderful because they allow for a direct conversation with consumers.
 That means moderators can ask follow-up questions, hone in on specific areas of concern, and begin to build an accurate profile of consumer sentiment toward a brand or issue.

 2. SURVEY DESIGN GETS EASIER WHEN YOU START FROM ESTABLISHED OPINIONS: